Bobby Tonelli: 2007−2010

 In 2007, Tonelli returned to Singapore where he was seen in the MediaCorp English programme Life Story featured as the American coach of Ang Peng Siong.
 He was one of six contestants in the Art Central reality programme The Food Bachelor.
 Tonelli has been one of the few prominent foreign actors in Singapore working on projects in various languages and channels.
 The turning point in his career was a supporting role in the Channel 8 drama The Little Nyonya playing the part of Paul Robertson, a lawyer who helps and eventually marries Yueniang, played by the actress Jeanette Aw.
 The series garnered the highest ratings for Channel 8 in 14 years.
 Tonelli was part of the ensemble cast of the original musical Sleepless Town in 2009.
 In 2010 the actor was one of the stars of the Channel 5 drama series Fighting Spiders for two seasons.
-He also guest-starred in two seasons of Channel 5's series The Pupil, guest-starred in the comedy Anything Goes, and starred in the mini-series Massacre at Keong Saik Street.
+He also guest-starred in two seasons of Channel 5's series The Pupil and guest-starred in the comedy Anything Goes.
 Besides Channel 5, Tonelli has also acted in five Suria (Malay) productions: Fajar Ramadan, BFF, Atas Heights Season 1, UMMI season 2, and Munah & Hirzi; Action which garnered him a nomination for "Best Villain" at the 2013 Pesta Perdana Awards show.

 Tonelli also co-starred in Okto series 100 Wishes for two seasons, starred in the Okto tele-movie The Million Dollar Job 2: Raffles' Gold and guest-starred in Nick of Time.
 He continued working for Channel 8, appearing in the Mandarin drama series Double Bonus, playing the part of Michael, the ex-boyfriend of Peiling, played by actress Tracy Lee, and then followed by co-starring in the 30th anniversary blockbuster drama series Joys of Life acting opposite Rui En.
 Both dramas required the actor to speak Mandarin quite extensively.